po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/26-Stu_Obj-Destructuring/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How is destructuring helpful when using it with other web frameworks?
+* How can we take a property from an object and assign it to a variable with a different name when we are destructuring it?

 Use [Google](https://www.google.com) or another search engine to research this.